tsnellgrove/dark_castle3/doc/to_do.md

 		- IDEA: led by bearded application developer, heart-string-pulling retirement party at end
 		- IDEA: always saved by IT person at critical moment

-*** Enable Verbe Methods for Machines ***
-- IDEA: enable silent run mode for verb methods so that I can use them in result_exe()
-- IDEA: start with Item.take() => TakeResult

-*** Introduce multi-room puzzle ***
-- IDEA: trigger in one room, switch in 2nd room, effect in 3rd room

-*** New Room Update ***
-- IDEA: convert Moat to actual rooms?
-	- IDEA: Create on_the_moat room that e, w, d lead to
-	- IDEA: unarmed players get one turn before croc attacks
-	- IDEA: no floor to room (items drop down several rooms)

 *** Get light working ***
 - IDEA: what to do on container (or other) loss of light?